-Current research primarily emphasizes unified CoT compression based on length, yet length is not an accurate proxy for difficulty.
 In this paper, we propose \textbf{T}hink-\textbf{H}ow-to-\textbf{T}hink (\textbf{TH2T}), a novel two-stage fine-tuning strategy that progressively inspires LRMs difficulty cognition and redundancy cognition.
 In contrast to prompt-based input guidance for instruction adherence, our approach emphasizes output-level interventions, directly intervening inside the reasoning trajectory to establish a self-hypnosis mechanism.
-Specifically, in the first stage, to encourage the model to autonomously develop native difficulty cognition, we design difficulty-awareness hypnosis and inject it into response prefixes to establish cognitive hints.
-Combined with a heterogeneous dataset (i.e., containing different short and long reasoning responses), the trained model enhances its sensitivity to task difficulty, thereby reducing overthinking in simpler tasks through structured cognitive self-guidance.
-In the second stage, we conduct fine-grained in-progress redundancy management, enhancing LRM’s redundancy cognition by targeting redundant yet logically complete inference structures (e.g., reflections or double-checks) and terminal reasoning loops commonly observed in complex task generations.
-The identified structure will be replaced with redundancy hypnosis while truncating subsequent superfluous content.
-Overall, our contributions can be outlined as follows: \begin{itemize}[leftmargin=*] \item We observe that current LRMs fall short of perceiving task complexity.
-To mitigate overthinking, we propose that LRM should be enhanced with the ability to autonomously cognize and adapt to varying levels of problem difficulty. \item To align with human \textit{System 1} and \textit{System 2} thinking patterns, we propose a novel two-stage fine-tuning strategy that progressively inspires LRMs' difficulty and redundancy cognition with a constructed heterogeneous dataset with inserted self-hypnosis. \item Experiments demonstrate over 70\% length reduction on easy tasks and 40\% on hard tasks with maintained performance stability, exhibiting clear difficulty-aware capabilities and reduced redundancy. \end{itemize}
+In the first stage, we design \textbf{Difficulty Hypnosis (DH)} to stimulate the model’s awareness of task difficulty.
+DH introduces difficulty cues into output prefixes, which act as guiding signals for global, prospective strategy selection.
+With DH supervision from a hybrid dataset featuring both concise and elaborate reasoning trajectories, the model calibrates its sensitivity to task difficulty and adaptive control of reasoning depth, ultimately curtailing the impulse to overthink on straightforward problems through structured cognitive self-guidance.
+In the second stage, we design \textbf{Redundancy Hypnosis (RH)} to cultivate the model’s awareness of redundant reasoning.
+RH specifically targets fine-grained inference patterns such as redundant yet logically complete structures (e.g., reflections or double-checks) and terminal reasoning loops frequently observed in complex task generation.
+By embedding redundancy cues into these in-progress structures, RH provides local, retrospective signals for behavior correction, enabling the model to skip or truncate superfluous steps.
+In this way, the model strengthens its redundancy cognition and reduces superfluous reasoning detours.
+Overall, our contributions can be outlined as follows: \begin{itemize} \item We reveal that current LRMs fall short of perceiving task complexity.
+To mitigate overthinking, we propose enhancing LRMs with the ability to cognize and adapt to varying levels of problem difficulty autonomously. \item To align with human \textit{System 1} and \textit{System 2} thinking patterns, we propose a novel two-stage fine-tuning strategy with a self-hypnosis mechanism for prospective and retrospective intervention, thus progressively inspiring LRMs' difficulty and redundancy cognition. \item Experiments demonstrate over 70\% length reduction on easy tasks and 40\% on hard tasks with maintained robust performance, as shown in Fig.\ref{fig:baselien_comparison}, exhibiting clear difficulty-aware capabilities and reduced redundancy. \end{itemize}